streembit/streembitui/README.md

 ```bash
 $ /path/to/nw .
 ```
-(The node-webkit executables must be in the /nw directory if you run the above command.
-The package.json file must exists in the Streembit directory).
+Note, the node-webkit executables must be in the /nw directory if you run the above command.
+The package.json file must exists in the Streembit directory.

 ---------------